- Release date: 14th October 2019

 - Affected Versions: Versions prior to <= 1.8.28

 The security policy bypass vulnerability that allows users on a Linux system to execute commands as root, while the user permissions in the sudoers file explicitly prevents these commands from being run as root.

 It can be executed by a user that has ALL permissions in the Runas specification.
 Which means they can execute commands as any or all users on the system.

 This consequently allows users to run commands and tools as root by specifying the user id (UID) as -1 or the unsigned equivalent of -1: 4294967295

 sudo -u#-1 /usr/bin/id or the unsigned equivalent of -1 sudo -u#4294967295 /usr/bin/id

 What is sudo?

 sudo is a command that allows you to run scripts or programs that require administrative privileges.
-It stands for super user do.

 You can also use the su (switch user) command to switch the superuser.